 Kale is a green leafy winter vegetable packed with nutrients which support healthy skin, hair, and bones.
-In addition, the fiber content helps in enhancing digestion and improving of cardiovascular health.
-The vegetable can be used to improve blood glucose with the intention of reducing diabetes risk, cancer, blood pressure and development of asthma.
+In addition, the fiber content helps in enhancing digestion and improving cardiovascular health.
+The vegetable can be used to improve blood glucose with the intention of reducing diabetes risk, cancer, blood pressure and the development of asthma.

 The vegetable has the following benefits to human health:

 Healthy skin and hair